LemmySmackett/LemmySmackettCom/content/stories/extreme/the_elfs_assistant.md

 A ball of cum shot straight up and splattered across the ceiling, forming a spider's web among the rafters.

 The elf looked up.
 "It worked!
 2 for 2!"
 She immediately scribbled a note in the journal.
-"With results like this, the high council will finally support my research.
+"With results like this, the high council will finally support my research."
 She glanced back at the goblin.
 "And I'll finally be able to get a proper assistant who doesn't try to lick my-"

 **THWAP!**